 “We have a very sophisticated work where we took a ten-month-old Labrador Retriever and put her in a motion capture suit and had her go through her basic obedience drills,” Fausel says.
 “Then we transferred that to a screen where you can actually train the avatar of that dog in real time through voice and hand signals.”

-Museum visitors can download an app to learn more about the exhibits, and kids can download a separate app where “Arty” the dog guides them through the museum (think Pokémon GO.)
+Museum visitors can download an app to learn more about the exhibits, and kids can download an app where “Arty” the dog guides them through the museum (think Pokémon GO.)
 There is also an activities table on the top floor where kids can create artwork and display it on the community wall.

 How Often Will Exhibits Change?